Funding a Personal Injury Claim

 We will discuss all details relating to the conditional fee agreement and insurance policy at the first interview.

-Barratts Solicitors have a Legal Aid Franchise.
-However, Legal Aid is now only available in limited Clinical Negligence cases and is not available for Personal Injury.
+Barratts Solicitors have a Legal Aid Franchise but Legal Aid is not available for Personal Injury.
 It is also sometimes possible to get funding for an inquest.

 You can receive Legal Aid for your Clinical Negligence case if it involves severe disability as a result of a neurological injury during pregnancy, childbirth or within the first 8 weeks of life.
 The majority of these cases involve babies receiving too little oxygen during child birth.
 Lack of oxygen can lead to cerebral palsy.